 Although you want the lenses to closely follow the contours of your face, you do want to ensure that there is some airflow around the lenses or, especially when you come to a halt, the lenses may suffer from fogging.
 Look for lenses with venting slits and/or anti-fog coating.

 Interchangeable lenses massively increase the versatility of a pair of cycling sunglasses.
 Three different lenses should cover most eventualities.
 You’ll need some dark smoked or mirrored lenses that have a high UV protection rating for those rare bright and sunny days.
 Next up are some clear lenses for night riding or extremely overcast conditions.
 Finally, and the lenses you’ll probably get most use out of, are some red or yellow light enhancing lenses for those typically British in-between days.
 As well as brightening up even the foulest day, they increase object definition, which is particularly useful on rough country roads and if riding off-road.

 How much to spend

 If you go for one of the brands sported by the pros, you could easily be looking at £200 plus by the time you’ve factored in additional lenses.
 However, before spending this much, think of the life your glasses are going to live.
 Taken on and off roughly while on the bike, jammed into the vents of your helmet, shoved in a jersey pocket or carelessly flung on the seat of your car at the end of a tough event.
-It might be wiser to view cycling sunglasses as being “disposable” and opt for a less fashionable brand from who you can get a decent pair of glasses with three lenses for under £50.00.
+It might be wiser to view cycling sunglasses as having a short life span and to opt for a less fashionable brand from whom you can get a decent pair of glasses with three lenses for under £50.00.
 Don’t be tempted by counterfeit versions of more expensive brands.
 Not only will you be supporting an illegal industry but they are unlikely to have been crash tested or have certified optics that will protect you from UV rays.